LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_06_ci_cd_for_infrastructure_as_code/README.md

     1. Create an entry for `AWS_REGION` using the same region as the bucket created in previous steps.

 1. Create a branch protection rule.

     1. Select `Settings` -> `Branches` -> `Add branch protection rule`.
     1. Under "Branch name pattern" enter: `main`.
     1. Under "Protect matching branches":
         - Select `Require a pull request before merging`.
-        - Un-selecet `Require approvals`.
+        - Un-select `Require approvals`.
 (This is because you can't approve your own merge requests.
 Keeping this option selected would require you to override the merge protection on each pull request.)
         - Select `Require status checks to pass before merging`.
         - At the bottom of the page, select `Create`.

 1. Create an environment protection rule.

     1. Select `Settings` -> `Environments` -> `New environment`.
     1. For the name, enter `Production`.
 Select `Configure environment`.
     1. Select `Required reviewers`.